 Before adding your chosen fish, your tank must "cycle" or become biologically stable

 .
 Cycling is the process where a nitrifying bacteria colonizes in your filter and gravel.
 This bacteria's job is to detoxify the wastes created by your fish.
 You will notice that within the first few weeks by testing your water, ammonia and nitrite levels will rise in the tank and slowly decrease.
 Also during this time you may see the water in the aquarium start to cloud or look grey.
 Do not worry, this is natural, the cloudiness will pass quickly on its own, or you can add a bacterial supplement such as Stress Zyme

 to help lower ammonia levels and aid in the cycle.

-New Fish & Maintenance
+Adding New Fish

 .
 You can also find informative articles on That Fish Blog